lydia-st/wall-utils/README.md

 ## Installation

-You can either manually build the project, or (soon) download the pre-built binaries.
+You can either manually build the project, or download the pre-built binaries.

 ### Manual Build